spierala/mini-rx-store/docs/docs/component-store.md

 - Component Store is **destroyable**

 ## Use-cases
+- State is fully **local** to a component:
+  - State is not shared with other components
-- State is fully **local** to a component, and you do not want to bother the global state object with that state.
+  - You do not want to "pollute" the global state object with that state
-- **Frequent create/destroy:** Component Stores are created and destroyed in a performant way.
+- **Frequent create/destroy:** Creating and destroying Component Stores is fast
-- **Very frequent state changes** could lead to performance issues when using `Store` or `FeatureStore` (both update the global state object using actions and reducers, which means more overhead).
+- **Very frequent state changes** could lead to performance issues when using `Store` or `FeatureStore` (both update the global state object using actions and reducers, which means more overhead)

 :::info
 Component Store is great for the mentioned use-cases.
 However, in most other cases you will be better off using MiniRx [Feature Store](fs-quick-start):